paxdei/GWTJSqlParser/README.md

 These may occur for example in `super/java.util.regex.Pattern#matcher`.
 Due to the fact that jdk class takes precedence by being on the classpath before the module sources.
 To change the order in Intellij IDEA go to `File/Project Structure.../Modules/Dependencies`

+There are jars in git history.
+To avoid downloading them do a shallow clone.